-Since the start of January, Limejump, part of Shell’s Renewables & Energy Solutions division, has added more than 200 renewable generators to its Virtual Power Platform (VPP) through Power Purchase Agreements.
+Since the start of January, Limejump, part of Shell’s Renewables & Energy Solutions division, has added more than 200 renewable generators to its Platform through Power Purchase Agreements.
 Limejump has increased the number of renewable sites that it manages in the UK by 40%.
-These new sites have overwhelmingly been wind and solar and have added 170MW of renewables capacity to Limejump’s award-winning VPP.
+These new sites have overwhelmingly been wind and solar and have added 170MW of renewables capacity to Limejump’s award-winning platform.

-Limejump manages one of the largest VPPs in the UK, with over 1GW of renewable capacity, demonstrating its continued leadership in the UK energy tech trading arena and helping to accelerate the UK’s energy transition.
-As well as wind and solar, Limejump’s VPP also hosts a sizeable portfolio of hydro, anaerobic digesters and batteries.
+Limejump manages one of the largest entech platform’s in the UK, with over 1GW of renewable capacity, demonstrating its continued leadership in the UK energy tech trading arena and helping to accelerate the UK’s energy transition.
+As well as wind and solar, Limejump’s platform also hosts a sizeable portfolio of hydro, anaerobic digesters and batteries.

 Since the start of the year, well below average temperatures in the UK (and Asia) have resulted in a volatile prompt and forward power market.